alexandredev3/ignite-lab-01/README.md

 <img src="./.github/assets/diagram.png" />

 ## :page_facing_up: Description
-Ignite Lab is a course platform that was built using the [microservice architecture](https://en.wikipedia.org/wiki/Microservices).
+Ignite Lab is an online training platform that was built using the [microservice architecture](https://en.wikipedia.org/wiki/Microservices).

 ## 🛠 Tools
 Tools that were used to build this project: